 To learn more and register your pet, please see the below information.

-Registering your cat and dog with us is easy!
+Registering your cat and dog with us online is easy!

 Your dog or cat must be microchipped and registered within the local government area in which they live in if they are over 3 months old.
 You may receive an infringement if you do not register your cat or dog.